-Despite recent advances in biometric authentication [27] and account linking [2], passwords are still the main method of authentication used online and will probably remain so in the near future.
-Countless studies have been written on the pitfalls of password-based authentication [18,24], initially focusing on low security, with users creating bad passwords [7] and repeatedly dodging security measures [34,37,23], but also service providers ignoring best practices on how to secure password databases [16].
-More recently, research on how to make them more usable has made advances [6,26], and some of the effects of bad password policies are being reversed [32], to focus on longer passwords.
-Unlike random passwords with special characters which suffer from low memorability [25], long and simple passwords and passphrases [41,8,20] can benefit from humans' superior ability to memorise strings that make sense, improving both security and usability [33,28].
-As authentication becomes an omnipresent task, being refused access is increasingly frustrating, with forgetting one's password being perceived about as frustrating as forgetting one's keys [11].
-Moreover, just as users sometimes forget their passwords, they often mistype them.
-To prevent some of this frustration and improve usability, some services like Facebook have discreetly adopted typo correction for the 2-3 most frequent typos, such as forgetting the caps lock or capitalising the first character of a password on a mobile device [22].
+Despite recent advances in biometric authentication [1] and account linking [2], passwords are still the main method of authentication used online and will probably remain so in the near future.
+Countless studies have been written on the pitfalls of password-based authentication [3], [4], initially focusing on low security, with users creating bad passwords [5] and repeatedly dodging security measures [6]-[8], but also service providers ignoring best practices on how to secure password databases [9].
+More recently, research on how to make them more usable has made advances [10], [11], and some of the effects of bad password policies are being reversed [12], to focus on longer passwords.
+Unlike random passwords with special characters which suffer from low memorability [13], long and simple passwords and passphrases [14]-[16] can benefit from humans' superior ability to memorise strings that make sense, improving both security and usability [17], [18].
+As authentication becomes an omnipresent task, being refused access is increasingly frustrating, with forgetting one's password being perceived about as frustrating as forgetting one's keys [19].
+Moreover, users sometimes forget their passwords, and often mistype them.
+To prevent some of this frustration and improve usability, some services like Facebook have discreetly adopted typo correction for the 2-3 most frequent typos, such as forgetting the caps lock or capitalising the first character of a password on a mobile device [20].

-In an innovative paper in 2016 [12], Chatterjee et al. discovered that a vast majority of authentication failures comes from a few simple typos, and that it could turn 3% of the users away.
+In an innovative paper in 2016 [21], Chatterjee et al. discovered that a vast majority of authentication failures comes from a few simple typos, and that it could turn 3% of the users away.
 They developed a first typo-tolerant password checker which was highly secure (and computationally intensive) but could only correct about 20% of typos.
-The same team developed a second system called TypTop [13], which is efficient both computationally and memory-wise, and corrects up to 32% of typos.
+The same team developed a second system called TypTop [22], which is efficient both computationally and memory-wise, and corrects up to 32% of typos.
 This system works by keeping a cache of allowed password hashes corresponding to the frequent typos made by the user, and updates this cache at each successful authentication.
-Finally, Woodage and some of the original authors created a new distribution-sensitive scheme that adjusted the error rate and hashing time, improving the resistance to certain attacks and providing better time/security trade-offs [40].
+Using a different approach, Blanchard also proposed a simple theoretical method based on homomorphic encryption that is too computationally expensive to be usable in practice [23].
+Finally, Woodage and some of the original authors created a new distribution-sensitive scheme that adjusted the error rate and hashing time, improving the resistance to certain attacks and providing better time/security trade-offs [24].